 On 10.91 Aug.
 2023, we estimated the source at R=18.9, while on 15.07 Aug. it was at R=18.2, easy to spot by blinking the images.
 Please note: images were taken with no filters, but we used for the reference stars their R-mags from the Gaia DR2 catalogue.

-Immediately, we queried the SIMBAD service at Université de Strasbourg/CNRS, retrieving X and radio data about a source (NVSS J004354+404634) located within 0.5 arc-seconds from our astrometric position.
-The source is also reported as an optical object in the GSC2.4.2 and SDSS star catalogues, much fainter than the brightness we measured, with no mention of variability.
+Immediately, we queried the SIMBAD service at Université de Strasbourg/CNRS, retrieving X and radio data about a source (NVSS J004354+404634 and other IDs) located within 0.5 arc-seconds from our astrometric position.
+The source is also reported as an optical object in the GSC2.4.2, Pan-STARRS DR1 and SDSS DR16 star catalogues (the latter reports R mags fainter than 22.5), much fainter than the brightness we measured, with no mention of variability.
+We labelled this transient source as VTP J004354.36+404634.0 within our survey program.

-Needless to say, we were very intrigued by this hint of activity and measured the brightness of this optical counterpart on several nights up to 19 Sept., getting the following photometry (assuming R band):
+Needless to say, we were very intrigued by this hint of activity and measured the brightness of the optical counterpart on regular basis, getting the following photometry (assuming R band):

 10.91 Aug.: 18.9